 Welcome back to Church Etiquette 101!
-In our previous post in this series, we briefly talked about what church etiquette means.
-Now, we start to get into the specifics.
-In this post, we teach you how to greet an Orthodox priest or bishop properly.
+In this first post of our series, we teach you how to greet an Orthodox priest or bishop properly.

 Who are priests and bishops?